 Credits earned while in non-degree status may not be applicable to a degree program.
-If a non-degree student is accepted into a program, the department advisor will determine if credit earned while a non-degree student is applicable to the proposed program.
+If a non-degree student is accepted into a program, the department adviser will determine if credit earned while a non-degree student is applicable to the proposed program.

-Application Procedures for Non-degree Students - Special Enrollment - Students with an undergraduate degree who wish to enroll for graduate credit in special programs or short courses for a limited number of semester hours without submitting a transcript of previous academic work may be admitted as non-degree student-special enrollment students.
+Application Procedures for Non-degree Students -

+Special Enrollment - Students with an undergraduate degree who wish to enroll for graduate credit in special programs or short courses for one semester without submitting a transcript of previous academic work may be admitted as non-degree student- special enrollment student.